-The certificate that you receive shows you have mastered the basics in English.
 This certificate is accepted by thousands of leading businesses and educational institutions worldwide.
 Find out more about who accepts Cambridge English exams here.

-6. How can I continue my language learning after passing Cambridge English: Key?
+6. How can I continue my language learning after passing Cambridge English: Key for Schools?

-After you have passed Cambridge English: Key, you can go on to take Cambridge English: Preliminary (B1 level) and following that you could also take Cambridge English: First, which is at B2 level, and Cambridge English: Advanced at C1 level.
-You can see all of the Cambridge English exams here.
+After you have passed Cambridge English: Key for Schools, you can go on to take Cambridge English: Preliminary for Schools (B1 level) and following that you could also take Cambridge English: First for Schools, which is at B2 level, and Cambridge English: Advanced at C1 level.
+Click here to see all of the Cambridge English exams.